projectcapsule/capsule/docs/operator/use-cases/nodes-pool.md

 ```

 # What’s next
 See how Bill, the cluster admin, can assign an Ingress Class to Alice's tenant.
-[Assign Ingress Classes to a tenant]().
+[Assign Ingress Classes](./ingress-classes.md).